 12: “KIZAMI” (Corpse Party: Blood Covered)

 This one is admittedly kind of badass and would be considered more scary than disturbing, but the unique instrumentation and structure is just so fitting for Kizami’s psychotic and horrific personality.
-This song serves as a chase theme in a scene where you are a little girl being chased by who is basically a serial killer.
+This song serves as a chase theme in a scene where you are a little girl being chased by someone who is basically a serial killer.
 If he catches you, he is going to chain you up and torture you.
 He also happens to have that Ted Bundy like personality of the attractive and cute boy that all the girls want, but has a seriously fucked up mind behind all of it.
-As if Heavenly Host wasn’t demented enough, you have this freak.
+As if Heavenly Host wasn’t demented enough, you have this freak to contend with.

 You know a song is well arranged when it makes a bongo drum sound threatening and dire.
 That piano scale and the base rift at the beginning let you know that if he catches you, you’re fucked!
 The song starts to increase in pitch the further it goes along until you have the screeching electric guitar that, in any other song, would be head bang worthy.
 Instead it represents the escalating fear and tension that occurs the longer one is put under extreme duress.
 The Corpse Party series has a ton of blood curdling and horrific tracks, but it is hard to think of one more chilling then this.
 Ironic that it represents a human being and has nothing to do with the nirvana.
 Perhaps it is a metaphor for something.